Link copied to your clipboard

 Consider a co-signer

-Lastly, if your credit is poor enough that you don’t qualify for a home equity loan on your own, a co-signer may be the next best option.
+If your credit is poor enough that you don’t qualify for a home equity loan on your own, a co-signer may be the next best option.
 A co-signer is essentially a third party who is just as responsible for the loan as you are.
 If you fall behind on monthly payments, their credit suffers along with yours.
-Cosigning is a major responsibility, so it's best to ask someone close to you such as a relative.
+Cosigning is a major responsibility, so it's best to ask someone close to you, such as a relative.

 Pros and cons of getting a home equity loan with bad credit